Ilyushin Il-2: Origins

 The 23 mm armament of Il-2 was subject to a competition.
 One of the first 1940 photographs of the Il-2 show it equipped with two MP-6 23 mm autocannons developed by Yakov Taubin (Яков Таубин) at OKB-16.
 The MP-6 gun weighed 70 kg and developed an initial muzzle velocity of 900 m/s.
 It operated on the short recoil principle and had a rate of fire of about 600 rpm.
 (The development of the MP-6 gun can be traced back to 1937.
 The initial version was tested in the spring of 1940 on a Messerschmitt Bf 110 bought from Germany, because there was no suitable Soviet aircraft on which to mount it.
 In the summer of 1940 it was tested on the Pashinin I-21.)
 Factory trials of the MP-6 gun on the Il-2 were conducted in August 1940.
 In the early Il-2 prototypes, these guns were fed by 81-round clips.
 In flight, these clips sometimes became dislodged because of their large surface, which caused them to experience significant aerodynamic pressure.
 Competitive tests were conducted in the spring of 1941 between the MP-6 gun modified to belt-fed and the newly developed, gas-operated Volkov-Yartsev VYa-23, which had otherwise rather similar characteristics.
 The VYa-23 was declared the winner at this trial.
 Subsequently, in May 1941, development of the MP-6 gun was terminated.
 Taubin was arrested and summarily executed in October that year for plotting to continue production of his failed weapon.

 Technical description

 The Il-2 is a single-engine, propeller-driven, low-wing monoplane of mixed construction with a crew of two (one in early versions), specially designed for assault operations.
 Its most notable feature was the inclusion of armor in an airframe load-bearing scheme.
 Armor plates replaced the frame and paneling throughout the nacelle and middle part of the fuselage, and an armored hull made of riveted homogeneous armor steel AB-1 (AB-2) secured the aircraft's engine, cockpit, water and oil radiators, and fuel tanks.

+The extreme survivability of the Il-2 Sturmovik—frequently termed the "Flying Tank"—was made possible by a revolutionary approach to armored protection engineered by VIAM metallurgists Sergey T. Kishkin and Nikolai M. Sklyarov.
+Rather than simply bolting heavy armor plates onto an existing airframe, Kishkin and Sklyarov designed a load-bearing, highly complex armored shell made of heterogeneous and homogeneous steel plates that functioned simultaneously as the aircraft's forward structural fuselage and fuel tank protection.
+This armor could deflect high-explosive and armor-piercing rounds from German autocannons without shattering.